 Northfield Township experienced most of its growth between 1980 and 2000.
-The population declined slightly in 2010, but shows steady growth through 21016 and is predicted to increased substantially through 2045.
+The population declined slightly between 2000 and 2010, but shows steady growth since then and is predicted to increased substantially through 2045.
 Table 5 presents the population growth since 1990 in Washtenaw County.